ParaPyDev/app-test-action/README.md

 # ParaPy Application Test GitHub Action

-This GitHub Action is provided by ParaPy to easily release and deploy ParaPy applications, to your ParaPy Cloud.
+This GitHub Action is provided by ParaPy to easily test ParaPy applications.

 Example workflow, utilizing the Action: